ryanboldi/ryanboldi.github.io/_posts/2020-06-14-fitness-importance.md

 ---
 layout: post
-title: Why fitness is so important.
+title: Why fitness is so important
 subtitle: And I'm not talking about physical fitness
 tags: [evolutionary algorithm]
 ---